UEFA Europa League Classics: Schalke 3-2 Ajax (aet)

 Article summary

-Watch this exhausting 2016/17 UEFA Europa League epic as live on UEFA.tv from 17:00 CET on Thursday – and read this first.
+Watch this thrilling 2016/17 UEFA Europa League epic as live on UEFA.tv from 17:00 CET on Thursday – and read this first.

 Article top media content